MarkPearl/Blog_BookReviews/_posts/2015-12-21-Creating-Great-Teams.md

 Creating great teams is one of those books that before reading you expect to learn one thing, and then while and after reading the book it actually handles something different.

 In essence the book revolves around launching a team self-selection event.
-The majority of the chapters are a hands on guide on the work they did prior to launching the event with a company called [TradeMe](http://www.trademe.co.nz/) and the work done post the selection event.
+The majority of the chapters are a hands on guide on the work they authors did launching a self-selection the event with a company called [TradeMe](http://www.trademe.co.nz/).

 At the essence of team self-selection is the motivation made in Daniel Pink's book "Drive: The Surprising Truth About What Motivates Us".
 Daniel motivates that at a principle level there are three things that are the best motivators for people working in creative, complex, right brain activities: